Johnng007/Live-Forensicator/README.md

 * Chain-of-custody concerns exist
 * Legal integrity of artifacts must be preserved

-> ⚠️ Available on Windows, Linux, and macOS
+> ⚠️ Available on Windows, Linux, macOS, and Network Devices
 > ⚠️ Not backward compatible prior to v4.1.1

 ---